-A serious injury can impact your ability to support yourself and your family.
-If you were hurt in an accident and are facing a difficult recovery, contact a Lakeland injury lawyer for help obtaining the compensation you deserve.
+A serious injury can keep you from supporting yourself and your family.
+Hurt in an accident and facing a difficult recovery?
+Contact a Lakeland injury lawyer for help seeking the compensation you deserve.

-But you don’t have to work through this difficult time alone.
-Speak with an experienced Lakeland personal injury lawyer at Lopez & Humphries, PA for help regaining control of your life.
+But you don’t have to go through this alone.
+A Lakeland personal injury lawyer at Lopez & Humphries, PA can help you get your life back.